VinnySha/Cuzzy-Secret-Santa/PROJECT_STATUS.md

 Your Secret Santa app is fully set up and ready to use!

 1. Start the servers with `npm run dev`
-2. Each cousin will visit the site and set their own secret key on first login
+2. Each cuzzy will visit the site and set their own secret key on first login
 3. Once all users have set their keys, shuffle the assignments when ready
 4. Users can then log in with their secret keys to see their assignments